dalenewman/Transformalize/README.md

 # Transformalize

-Transformalize is an extract, transform, and load ([ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load)) tool.
-It expedites the process of transforming, and [de-normalizing](https://en.wikipedia.org/wiki/Denormalization) relational data.
-It automates the incremental movement of data into value-adding services like data warehouses, search engines, and web-based reporting.
+Transformalize is an extract, transform, and load ([ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load)) tool controlled by run-time configurations called *arrangements*.
+It automates incremental movement of data into value-adding services like data warehouses, search engines, and reporting.

-Unlike other ETL tools, it's not [doodle-ware](http://www.urbandictionary.com/define.php?term=doodleware) .
-It runs entirely off of run-time configurations called *arrangements*.

 It works with many data sources: